See how we’re tackling our key environmental impacts today and the steps we’re taking to make tomorrow even better.

 At Wilderness, our mission is simple: help our guests disconnect from the busyness of life and reconnect with themselves, their loved ones, and nature.
 The nature we cherish in New Zealand is the very reason we exist — and it’s our responsibility to protect it.

 Our core value, Make the planet a better place, guides our decisions.
-New Zealand is our backyard, and it’s in our best interest to protect it and give back to Papatūānuku — the guardian of the land.
+New Zealand is our backyard, and it’s in our best interest to protect it and give back to Papatūānuku — the Earth Mother, the guardian of the land and provider of all life.

 We operate in an industry where fuel consumption and combustion engines are a significant environmental challenge.
 We acknowledge this openly.
 While transitioning away from these technologies will take time, we are already working with our suppliers and the wider industry to accelerate this change.